katrinasm/idolsched/README.md

 Once you have your account set up, you can basically just run `idolsched` from a command line to play around with it.
 It doesn't accept any argument to specify a song or anything because it currently only supports one song, an extremely stripped down version of No Exit Orion (Advanced difficulty), since I nor anyone else has datamined the kind of song info the program needs yet.

-If the program is giving you bad results, trying `idolsched -n100000` or `idolsched -n1000000`, etc, to increase its runtime.
+If the program is giving you bad results, try `idolsched -n100000` or `idolsched -n1000000`, etc, to increase its runtime.
 If those do not help, let Katrina know I guess.

 Most of the other options are boring technical stuff; you can learn about them with `idolsched --help`.